brndnmtthws/brndn-io/content/about/index.md

 ## Open Source

 I've contributed to a long list of open-source projects over the years.
-I am probably most well known for creating a project called [Conky](https://github.com/brndnmtthws/conky).
-Today I have more than 150 public GitHub projects, 2 of which have over 1,000 stars, 6 with over 100.
+I am probably most well-known for creating a project called [Conky](https://github.com/brndnmtthws/conky).
+Today, I have more than 150 public GitHub projects, 2 of which have over 1,000 stars and 6 of which have over 100.
 Here are some of my projects:

 - [Conky](https://github.com/brndnmtthws/conky), a system monitor for X
 - [ThetaGang](https://github.com/brndnmtthws/thetagang), an implementation of "the wheel", an options trading strategy
-- [dryoc](https://github.com/brndnmtthws/dryoc), a pure-Rust general purpose cryptography library, based on the libsodium (which is based on the legendary [NaCl from djb](https://nacl.cr.yp.to/))
+- [dryoc](https://github.com/brndnmtthws/dryoc), a pure-Rust general-purpose cryptography library based on the libsodium library (which is based on the legendary [NaCl from djb](https://nacl.cr.yp.to/))
-- [cracking-the-coding-interview-rust](https://github.com/brndnmtthws/cracking-the-coding-interview-rust), solutions to interview problems from the book "Cracking the Coding Interview", in Rust
+- [cracking-the-coding-interview-rust](https://github.com/brndnmtthws/cracking-the-coding-interview-rust), solutions to interview problems from the book "Cracking the Coding Interview" in Rust
 - [genserver](https://github.com/brndnmtthws/genserver), an [Elixir GenServer](https://hexdocs.pm/elixir/GenServer.html)-inspired Rust library
-- [optimal-buy-cbpro](https://github.com/brndnmtthws/optimal-buy-cbpro), a Coinbase Pro trading bot for dollar cost averaging into "cryptos", if you like that sort of thing
+- [optimal-buy-cbpro](https://github.com/brndnmtthws/optimal-buy-cbpro), a Coinbase Pro trading bot for dollar cost averaging into "cryptos" if you like that sort of thing
 - [The HODLer Manifesto](https://github.com/brndnmtthws/hodlermanifesto), a short manifesto on HODLing
 - [tweet-delete](https://github.com/brndnmtthws/tweet-delete), a Twitter bot for deleting your tweets
 - [mother-of-dragons](https://github.com/brndnmtthws/mother-of-dragons), a miner management tool for DragonMint/Innosilicon mining hardware
 - [labhub](https://github.com/brndnmtthws/labhub), a bot for integrating GitLab CI with GitHub open-source projects
-- [doge-streamer](https://github.com/brndnmtthws/doge-streamer), a tool for streaming multiple webcams of my dog Doge from my apartment when I'm away, to take the edge off the separation anxiety I feel when I leave her alone
+- [doge-streamer](https://github.com/brndnmtthws/doge-streamer), a tool for streaming multiple webcams of my dog Doge from my apartment when I'm away to take the edge off the separation anxiety I feel when I leave her alone

 ## Writings